Haleakala National Park: 12 Remarkable Things to Check Out

 12. Kipahulu District Visitor Center

+The visitor center is small and quaint.
 There are nice restrooms to stop at before or after hiking that are open 24 hours a day, which is great since the surrounding area is rural.

 Our Experience Visiting Haleakala

-We visited Maui’s National Park at the end of January.
+We visited Maui’s national park at the end of January.

 Before our trip, we purchased Maui Revealed: The Ultimate Guidebook by Andrew Doughty, and it helped us plan our trip.
 The guidebook is totally worth the cost and shares all the best things to do and secret spots to explore.
 This is the best thing we bought to help plan our trip (seriously).

 We did not catch the sunrise when we visited the Summit District because we decided to hike the backcountry trails instead.
 Starting the hikes early meant there were no crowds as we descended into the crater.
-Next time we visit, we plan to wander deeper into the Wilderness Area and explore more of the backcountry trails.
+Next time we visit, we plan to wander deeper into the wilderness area and explore more of the backcountry trails.
 We’d love to check out the Cinder Cone someday.

 If planning to hike the longer backcountry trails, plan to be self-sufficient.
 Bring all of your hiking gear, food, and snacks.
 All of the trails are well-marked.